David Benoit (basketball): Utah Jazz

 Benoit was not selected in the 1990 NBA draft, playing his first professional season in Spain.
-In the following year, he joined the Utah Jazz as a free agent, and would post interesting numbers during his five-season spell.
+In the following year, he joined the Utah Jazz as a free agent.

 In 1993, Benoit participated in the NBA Slam Dunk Contest, where he finished fourth out of eight contestants.
 During the 1994–95 season, he achieved a career-best 10 points and five rebounds per game in 71 regular season contests, to which he added 12 and six in the postseason's first round, as the Jazz were downed 2–3 by the eventual champion Houston Rockets.

 New Jersey/Orlando

-After losing his starting position to Chris Morris, Benoit left the Jazz in the 1996 summer, and signed with the New Jersey Nets.
-He spent his first season in the sidelines, due to injury.
+After losing his starting position to Chris Morris, Benoit left the Jazz in the 1996 offseason, and signed with the New Jersey Nets.
+He spent his first season on the sidelines, due to injury.

 In early 1998, Benoit was traded, alongside Yinka Dare and Kevin Edwards, to the Orlando Magic, for Brian Evans and Rony Seikaly, appearing in 24 games and averaging six points.
 He left the United States to play with Maccabi Tel Aviv in Israel, due in part to the 1998 NBA lockout, and remained there for two years.